secureworks/dalton/README.rst

    displayed in the "Error" tab in the job results page.

 -  **ids** - IDS Engine output from the job.
 This is the same as what is displayed in the "IDS Engine" tab in the job results page.
-Engine statistics for iSensor v7 (if the job was configured to generate these) are included in this output as well.
+   For Snort Agents, engine statistics output at the end of the job run are populated here.

 -  **other\_logs** - Other logs from the job (Suricata only).
    This is returned as key/value pairs with the key being the